-The Principles of Marketing and Strategy module is designed to provide students with an understanding of the fundamental concepts of marketing and strategic management, and to introduce students to the philosophy of market-led strategic change.
+This module provides you with an understanding of the fundamental concepts of marketing and strategic management, and introduces you to the philosophy of market-led strategic change.

 The course can also be taken as a stand-alone course for career development, as part of your continuing professional development, or for those with an interest in marketing issues.

 The course is taught through a mix of:

 - student-led team work to achieve a marketing strategy.

 To award credits we need to have evidence of the knowledge and skills you have gained or improved.

 The assessment element for this course is to develop and launch a marketing strategy.

 - Principles of Marketing 4th European Edition by Kotler, Wong, Saunders and Armstrong

 - Marketing: real people, real decisions 1st European Edition by Solomon, Marshal, Stuart, Barnes and Mitchell

 As a student on this course you are entitled to join and use the University’s library and computing facilities.
 Find out more about using these facilities.